cherab/core/docs/source/installation_and_structure.rst

 ~~~~~~~~~~~~~

 The CHERAB package requires Python 3.5+, numpy, scipy, matplotlib and `Raysect <https://www.raysect.org>`_.
 Scipy version 0.13 or higher is recommended.
-Currently support for Python 2 is not planned.
-IPython is
-recommended for interactive use.
+IPython is recommended for interactive use.

 Project Structure
 ~~~~~~~~~~~~~~~~~